The Value Realization Collaborative with John Falk

 The program respects institutional constraints while maintaining momentum:

-February-May: Foundation Building
+August-November: Foundation Building

 • Learning Leaders: 3-4 hours/week

-• Leadership: ~4 hours required in February/March
+• Leadership: ~4 hours required in September

 • General Staff: Optional engagement

-May-September: Data Collection & Synthesis
+January-May: Data Collection & Synthesis

 • Learning Leaders: ~3 hours/week